- Professor Emeritus

 Japan since 1945: From Postwar to Post-Bubble.
 Bloomsbury, 2013.
 Edited with Christopher Gerteis.

 Minamata: Pollution and the Struggle for Democracy in Postwar Japan.
-Harvard University Asia Center, 2001; paperback 2002.
+Harvard University Asia Center, 2001.

 Japanese History and Culture from Ancient to Modern Times: Seven Basic Bibliographies.
 Second edition.
 Markus Wiener, 1995.
 With John W. Dower.

 “Toroku: Mountain Dreams, Chemical Nightmares.”
 Japan at Nature’s Edge: The Environmental Context of a Global Power, ed.
 Ian Jared Miller, Julia Adeney Thomas, Brett L. Walker.
 University of Hawai‘i Press, 2013.

 “Furusato-zukuri: Saving Home Towns by Reinventing Them.”
 Japan since 1945: From Postwar to Post-Bubble, ed.
 Christopher Gerteis and Timothy S. George.
 Bloomsbury, 2013.